Nima-Shadkam/OnlineShop-Clean-Architecture/README.md

-I tried to implement OnlineShop project so i created clean architecture webapi .
-I implemented Global middleware for error handling all services ,in addition created Custom ActionResult  for Return Data and messages, after that call parameters from appsettings.json for instance DBConnection , finally i used Microsoft.Extensions.Logging and wrote LogInformation in file.txt .
+I have implemented the OnlineShop project using clean architecture webapi, and I am happy to share that I have created a Global middleware for error handling all services.
+Additionally, I have created a Custom ActionResult for Return Data and messages, and I have called parameters from appsettings.json for instance DBConnection.
+Finally, I used Microsoft.Extensions.Logging and wrote LogInformation in file.txt.